We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 But the Extra debit card is different.
 This debit card works like a credit card in that it reports your payment activity to the credit bureaus.
 But because it’s not a credit card, you won’t risk getting into debt.

-For a small monthly or annual fee, you can improve your credit score without going into debt.
+For a small annual fee, you can improve your credit score without going into debt.

 Below we’ll take a look at the best and the worst that the Extra debit card has to offer.

 The Extra debit card is a bit different from a traditional debit card in that it can help you build credit.
 But how does the card do this?

 When you apply for the Extra card, you’ll need to link it to your checking account.
 Extra currently supports linking with checking accounts from over 10,000 different banks.

 Once your card setup is complete, you can begin using your Extra debit card just as you would any other debit or credit card.
 It is accepted anywhere that takes Mastercard.